DylanGangat/easybank-landing-page/README.md

 This project was a bit more complex compared to my previous Front-end Mentor Challenge but I was determined to complete it and learnt a few things on the way.

 - I learnt how to make a responsive navigation that switches into a toggle menu.
-This really tested my critical thinking and planning skills.
-On how to set up the html.
+This really tested my critical thinking and planning skills on how to set up the html.

 - One of the most difficult parts of the project was figuring how to make the hero section responsive and on the way I learnt a lot more about positioning elements with background properties and stacking context.